Menopause is a natural stage in a woman’s life

 Menopausal hormone therapy (MHT)

-• obesity
+• obesity;

-• insulin resistance, diabetes mellitus
+• insulin resistance, diabetes mellitus;

-• history of gallstone disease, cholecystitis, or cholecystectomy
+• history of cholelithiasis, cholecystitis, or cholecystectomy;

-• chronic liver disease
+• chronic liver disease;

-• migraine
+• migraine;

-• dyslipidemia
+• dyslipidemia;

-• uncontrolled hypertension
+• uncontrolled hypertension;

-• smoking
+• smoking;

-• uterine fibroids, endometriosis
+• uterine fibroids, endometriosis;

-• family history of venous thromboembolism (VTE)
+• family history of venous thromboembolism (VTE) in close relatives;

-• increased risk of breast cancer
+• increased risk of breast cancer;

-• collagen disorders
+• collagen diseases;

-• epilepsy
+• epilepsy.

 Non-hormonal treatment